 Some people love the KonMari method of tidying up, and some people just don’t.
-I’m sort of mixed in between, and can see pros and cons.
-But if you are looking for the perfect method of how to fold clothes, Marie Kondo is the one to see.
+I’m sort of mixed in between and can see the pros and cons.
+But if you are looking for the perfect method of how to file fold clothes to keep them organized, Marie Kondo is the one to see.

 Tidying Up With Marie Kondo

 Have you been watching the Netflix miniseries Tidying up with Marie Kondo?

 As a self-described Organizing Nerd, I binged right through it when it first came out – and I may have re-watched an episode or two since then.

 I freely admit that I love Marie’s style, her positivity, and yes, her ability to appear to float through the air.
 Have you noticed that?
 “I love mess!” she proclaims, as she floats from the front door through the living room and into the kitchen.
 “I love mess!” and her laughter sounds like little bells.

 Marie’s style of organizing is great for some people, but not for everyone.